2023 Best Journalism Schools in Pennsylvania

 Full Journalism at Indiana University of Pennsylvania - Main Campus Report

-Widener University did quite well in this year’s ranking of the best schools for journalism students.
-It came in at #6 on the list.
-Widener is a medium-sized private not-for-profit school located in the suburb of Chester.
+Widener University came in at #6 in this year’s edition of the Best Journalism Schools in Pennsylvania ranking.
+Widener is a moderately-sized private not-for-profit school located in the suburb of Chester.

-Point Park University landed the #7 spot in the 2023 rankings for the best journalism programs.
+Point Park University came in at #7 in this year’s edition of the Best Journalism Schools in Pennsylvania ranking.
 Located in the city of Pittsburgh, Point Park is a private not-for-profit college with a small student population.

 While working on their degree, journalism majors at Point Park accumulate an average of around $27,000 in student debt.